John McAfee, software entrepreneur with outlaw persona, dies in prison at 75

+His lawyer Nishay K. Sanan confirmed the death but said he did not know the cause.
+In a statement that did not mention Mr. McAfee by name, the Catalan justice department announced that an inmate had been found dead in his cell and said that security personnel had been unable to revive him.
+It appeared to be a suicide, the department said.

-A Catalan government official, who was not authorized to be named, confirmed his death to the Associated Press.
-Security personnel unsuccessfully tried to revive Mr. McAfee, according to the AP, hours after a Spanish court issued a preliminary ruling authorizing his extradition to the United States on tax evasion charges.
+Hours before Mr. McAfee’s death, a Spanish court issued a preliminary ruling authorizing his extradition to the United States on tax evasion charges.
 He had been arrested in Spain in October 2020.

-Described as belligerent, attention-seeking and media savvy, Mr. McAfee was also considered a technology genius.
+Described as belligerent, attention-seeking and media-savvy, Mr. McAfee was also considered a technology genius.
 He created high-tech ventures including McAfee Associates, a security-software firm whose product grew into one of the best-selling anti-virus programs.

-In the 1980s, as personal computers became mainstream and malware started to emerge, Mr. McAfee, then a successful engineer in Silicon Valley, devised a way to block the first known computer virus, dubbed the Pakistani Brain, which wiped clean a PC’s hard drive.
+In the 1980s, as personal computers became mainstream and malware started to emerge, Mr. McAfee, then a successful engineer in Silicon Valley, devised a way to block the Brain virus, considered the first virus to target IBM PCs.

 He purposely infected his PC with the virus and then wrote a program to disable the invader.
 That program became the basis for his company, which he started in 1987 out of his 700-square-foot home in Santa Clara, Calif.
 Within five years, McAfee Associates controlled nearly 70 percent of the desktop anti-virus market.
 Half of all Fortune 100 companies were using his software, and Mr. McAfee was making $5 million a year.

-With the riches he gained from selling the firm in 1994 — reportedly for $100 million — the self-proclaimed “lover of women, adventure and mystery” commenced a series of exploits that led, by his count, to 21 arrests in 11 countries for crimes involving gun violations, drug trafficking, tax evasion and securities fraud.
+With the riches he gained from selling the firm in 1994 — reportedly for $100 million — the self-proclaimed “lover of women, adventure and mystery” commenced a series of exploits that led, by his count, to 21 arrests in 11 countries for alleged crimes involving gun violations, drug trafficking, tax evasion and securities fraud.

 Perhaps his strangest odyssey took place in Belize.
 He had come to the English-speaking Central American country in 2008 to forge a new life after suffering financial setbacks and legal troubles in the United States.
 Four years later, he became the chief suspect in a murder investigation.